VaradGhodake/Gitbook-Competitive-Coding-Notes/_book/DataStructures/Arrays/Subsets.md

 Geeks for Geeks archives: https://www.geeksforgeeks.org/tag/subset/ <br />

+Optimization checks:
+1. Sorting the whole array

-For each element, there are 2 choices: 1.
-Take or 2. leave <br />
+For each element, there are 2 choices: Take or leave <br />
 Two ways to implement this: <br />
 1. Recursion
 2. DP